cran-task-views/MedicalImaging/MedicalImaging.md

 another format has come to be heavily used in the image analysis community.
 The ANALYZE format was originally developed in conjunction with an image processing system (of the same name) at the Mayo Foundation.
-An Anlayze (7.5) format image is comprised of two files, the "hdr" and "img" files, that contain information about the acquisition and the acquisition itself, respectively.
+An ANALYZE (7.5) format image is comprised of two files, the "hdr" and "img" files, that contain information about the acquisition and the image data itself, respectively.
 A more recent adaption of this format is known as [NIfTI-1](http://nifti.nimh.nih.gov/nifti-1) and is a product of the Data Format Working Group (DFWG) from the Neuroimaging Informatics